 Ryden also has established himself as one of Arizona's most decorated head coaches, garnering a few awards to his name honoring his leadership.
-Ryden was named the 2002 South Central Regional Coach of the Year and the 2002 Pac-10 Coach of the Year, becoming the first Head Coach in Arizona history to be named Regional Coach of the Year.
-Ryden owns a career and school record of 194-186-3 in his 15 years at Arizona.
+Ryden was named the 2002 South Central Regional Coach of the Year and the 2002 Pac-10 Coach of the Year, becoming the first head coach in Arizona history to be named Regional Coach of the Year.
+Ryden owns a career and school record of 219-200-4 in his 17 years at Arizona.

-In Ryden's tenure as both Arizona's Head Coach and top assistant, he has coached in 22 Pac-12 or Conference Championship meets, 18 NCAA Championships and 22 NCAA Regional Championships.
-Ryden also trained 15 gymnasts to 29 All-American Awards and 29 gymnasts All-Pac-12 or All-Conferenceawards at Arizona.
+In Ryden's tenure as both Arizona's head coach and top assistant, he has coached in 25 Pac-12 or Conference Championship meets, 10 NCAA Team Championships, 18 NCAA Championships overall and 25 NCAA Regional Championships.
+Ryden also trained 17 gymnasts to 36 All-America honors and 36 gymnasts to 75 All-Pac-12 or All-Conference awards at Arizona.

 In 2013, Ryden led the team to a winning 17-15 record to end the season.
 He graduated both Molly Quirk and Aubree Cristello.
 Cristello is 2nd in all-time career points.